The CLUE Report in Real Estate—C.L.U.E Report

 The difficult part of the equation is that the root of insurance problems can be as simple as an owner who likes to file insurance claims.
 She might have filed more claims over the years than insurers like to see...and the buyer ends up being punished for it.

 This is where a C.L.U.E. report can come in very handy.
 It provides you with the insurance history of a property before you take decisive steps to purchase.

 A Comprehensive Loss Underwriting Exchange (C.L.U.E.) report includes the dates of any claims and the insurance companies involved.

-It also tells you the type of policy or policies that were in effect and whether the loss was related to a named catastrophe such as hurricane.
+It also tells you the type of policy or policies that were in effect and whether the loss was related to a named catastrophe such as a hurricane.
 It cites the location of the loss—was it on or off property?—as well as the amount paid and the cause of the loss.

 Time Periods Covered by a C.L.U.E.
 Report

 C.L.U.E. reports go back five years into the history of a property.
 It's standard industry practice to purge losses over five years old.

 Only the owner of a property or an insurer can request a C.L.U.E. report.
 The request must come from the property seller/owner if you're representing the buyer.